LnnnnYW/BayCauRETM/paper/paper.md

 # Summary

-Observational studies are often conducted to estimate the effect of different medical treatments on the rate of a recurrent event outcome within a specified follow-up window.
-Recurrent events are outcomes that can occur multiple times (e.g. multiple hospitalization events, relapses, etc.) the follow-up window.
-Causal analysis of recurrent event processes is complicated for several reasons: 1) they are typically observed jointly with a terminal event process such as death.
-This is strictly dependent on the recurrent event process as, for example, the occurrence of death precludes subsequent recurrence of the outcome of interest.
-2) Both the event counts and terminal event process are unobserved if a subject drops out of a study before the end of follow-up - a phenomenon known as censoring.
-3) Patients may initiate a treatment at different times during the follow-up, meaning that for each treatment there are as many possible strategies as there are possible initiation times.
-Finally, 4) since treatments are not randomized in observational studies, formal causal methods such as g-computation are needed to adjust for observed confounders recorded in the data.
+Observational studies often estimate the effect of medical treatments on the rate of a recurrent event within a specific follow-up window.
+Recurrent events (e.g., repeated hospitalizations, relapses) may occur multiple times during follow-up.
+Causal analysis is challenging because: 1) Recurrent events are jointly observed with a terminal event (e.g., death), which truncates future recurrences.
+2) Both event counts and the terminal process are unobserved under dropout/censoring.
+3) Patients initiate treatment at different times, yielding as many strategies as initiation times.
+Finally, 4) Treatments are not randomized, so formal causal methods are required to adjust for observed confounders.

 This paper presents `BayCauRETM`, an `R` package for estimating causal effects of different treatment initiation strategies on a recurrent event outcome in the presence of death and censoring.
-The user specifies a given treatment initiation time and supplies a `data.frame` with confounders to adjust for, as well as columns for censoring, death, and recurrent event counts.
-The user then specifies a model for the terminal and recurrent event process using standard `R` regression syntax.
-With these user inputs, `BayCauRETM` can run a causal adjustment procedure and output adjust expected event rates within a follow-up under the specified treatment initiation time. `BayCauRETM` also provides functions for model diagnostics and visualization.
+Users specify an initiation time and supply a `data.frame` containing confounders and columns for censoring, death, and interval-specific recurrent counts, then define terminal and recurrent models via standard `R` formula syntax.
+Given these inputs, `BayCauRETM` performs causal adjustment and outputs adjusted expected event rates over follow-up under the specified initiation time.
+The package also provides diagnostic and visualization utilities.

 Intended users include statisticians, epidemiologists, and health-services researchers analyzing observational data.

 # Statement of need

-Standard software implementing methods for time-to-event and recurrent event data remain valuable for descriptive purposes, but generally do not target causal estimands while dealing with complexities 1-4 described in the Summary section above [@ghoshlin2002; @schaubel2010; @janvin2024]. @Oganisian2024 developed Bayesian statistical methods that accommodate these complexities and conducted a thorough simulation-based validation of these methods.
+Standard software for time-to-event and recurrent-event data remains useful descriptively but generally does not target causal estimands while addressing complexities (1)-(4) above [@ghoshlin2002; @schaubel2010; @janvin2024]. @Oganisian2024 developed Bayesian statistical methods that accommodate these complexities and conducted a thorough simulation-based validation of these methods.
 However, due to the focus on methodological development and validation, only proof-of-concept replication code was provided along with the paper.
-There is need for user-friendly, off-the-shelf software with readable help files that can implement the methods developed in @Oganisian2024.`BayCauRETM` fills this methodological and practical gap by operationalizing the Bayesian approach of @Oganisian2024 in `R`. `BayCauRETM` is designed to have a syntax familiar to base `R` users and which mirror more standard regression functions like `lm()` and `glm`.
-It comes complete with extensive help files accessed via the `?` command in `R`.
-Thus, `BayCauRETM` provides the first user-friendly software for analyzing complex recurrent event data in the face of complexities 1)-4) described in the Summary section above.
+There is need for user-friendly, off-the-shelf software with readable help files that can implement the methods developed in @Oganisian2024.`BayCauRETM` fills this methodological and practical gap by operationalizing the Bayesian approach in `R`.
+Its syntax is familiar to base-R users and mirrors standard regression functions such as `lm()` and `glm`, with extensive help pages accessible via `help()`.
+Thus, `BayCauRETM` provides the first user-friendly software for analyzing complex recurrent-event data while handling complexities (1)-(4) described in the Summary section above.

 # Data structure, model, and outputs